 November 27, 1999 ~ John Mayon Walker, commonly known as Chicago blues, electric blues pianist, organist, bassist, singer Johnny Big Moose Walker, passed away in Chicago, Illinois, USA ~ Worked with Ike Turner, Sonny Boy Williamson II, Lowell Fulson, Muddy Waters, Choker Campbell, Elmore James, Earl Hooker, Otis Spann, Sunnyland Slim, Jimmy Dawkins, Son Seals, Mighty Joe Young, Louis Myers, Andrew Odom, John Lee Hooker, Lightnin' Hopkins, Curtis Jones, and others ~ Walker was born in 1927

-November 27, 1998 ~ Singer, songwriter Barbara Acklin, full name Barbara Jean Acklin, passed away in Omaha, Nebraska, USA ~ Backing singer for Fontella Bass, Etta James, and for Koko Taylor.
-Wrote or co-wrote songs such as Stoned Out Of My Mind, Toby, Too Good To Be Forgotten and Have You Seen Her (the Chi-lites), Whispers Gettin' Louder (Jackie Wilson) and Two Little Kids (Peaches & Herb).
-As a recording artist best known for her 1968 hit Love Makes A Woman, the Gene Chandler duets Show Me The Way To Go and From The Teacher To The Preacher, Just Ain't No Love, Raindrops, and Am I The Same Girl.
+November 27, 1998 ~ R&B singer, songwriter Barbara Acklin, full name Barbara Jean Acklin, passed away in Omaha, Nebraska, USA ~ Backing singer for Fontella Bass, Etta James, and Koko Taylor.
+Wrote or co-wrote songs such as Stoned Out Of My Mind, Toby, Too Good To Be Forgotten and Have You Seen Her for the Chi-lites, Whispers Gettin' Louder for Jackie Wilson, and Two Little Kids for Peaches & Herb.
+As a recording artist, Acklin duetted with Gene Chandler on Show Me The Way To Go and From The Teacher To The Preacher, and scored several hits as a solo singer including Love Makes A Woman, Just Ain't No Love, Raindrops, and Am I The Same Girl.
 The latter would be covered by Dusty Springfield and as an instrumental, renamed to Soulful Strut, by Young-Holt Unlimited ~ Acklin was born in 1943

 November 27, 1992 ~ Daniel Doroteo Santos Betancourt, commonly known as guaracha, plena, rumba, bolero singer, composer Daniel Santos, passed away in Ocala, Florida, USA ~ Active since the early 1930s, initially as a member of Trio Linco.
 Would go on to perform in night clubs and casinos.
 Rose to fame as member of Pedro Flores' El Cuarteto Flores, notably present on hits such as Perdon, Amor, El Ultimo Adios and Si Yo Fuera Millonario.
 After serving in the Army during World War II would emerge as a successful solo singer and songwriter, best remembered for Sierra Maestra ~ Santos was born in 1916